yactouat/pips_channel_personal-website_api/README.md

 - also, a few env vars will need to be set, both locally and on your deployed service (check out <https://www.postgresql.org/docs/9.1/libpq-envars.html>)
 - a `pgAdmin` client is provided via the `docker-compose.yml` file, you can use it to connect to the database; it is available on port 8081 after a `docker-compose up` command
 - if you're having troubles to connect to the database, check out [the Supabase documentation](https://supabase.com/docs/guides/database/connecting-to-postgres)
-- as for the GCP bucket credentials, you'll also need to [configure a secret in the GCP](https://cloud.google.com/run/docs/configuring/secrets) so that your Cloud Run service can access the server root certificate of your Postgres instance
+- as for the GCP BLOG_POSTS_BUCKET credentials, you'll also need to [configure a secret in the GCP](https://cloud.google.com/run/docs/configuring/secrets) so that your Cloud Run service can access the server root certificate of your Postgres instance
-- the Secret Manager secret name should be named `PGSSLROOTCERT` and the value should be the contents of the root certificate you have downloaded from Supabase (dont forget to grant the service account that created your service access to the secret)
+- the Secret Manager secret name should be named `SUPABASE_POSTGRES_ROOT_CERT` and the value should be the contents of the root certificate you have downloaded from Supabase (dont forget to grant the service account that created your service access to the secret)
-- you should also set a few repository secrets with relevant values based on what you see in the `./env.example` file
+- you should also set a few repository secrets with relevant values based on what you see in the `./env.example` file and the workflos files
-- ! the path of your secret, under the `PGSSLROOTCERT` env var, should not be in the same directory than the bucket credentials secret
+- ! the path of your secret, under the `SUPABASE_POSTGRES_ROOT_CERT` env var, should not be in the same directory than the blog posts bucket credentials secret
 - on each new release, migrations are run on the live database before the server starts

+## Google Cloud PubSub

+I'm using PubSub to broadcast events across the PIPS system.

+You will need to create a topic to send a notification to when a new user is created.
+The topic fully qualified name should be set in the `PUBSUB_USERS_TOPIC` env var.

 ## API resources